-A great many of the global mobile elite so called “nationalists”46 going out of their way to encourage our patriotism are not so consumed with love of the fatherland that want to pay their fair share of taxes alongside the majority of their fellow citizens and patriots.
+A great many of the global mobile elite so called “nationalists”46 going out of their way to encourage our patriotism are not so consumed with love of the fatherland that they want to pay their fair share of taxes alongside the majority of their fellow citizens and patriots.
 Instead, acting entirely hypocritically, they are happy to hold off shore accounts in tax havens.
 Scapegoating and sowing division between cultures and nations is an expedient endeavour for those who wish to keep their industries free from international regulation and to ensure that none of their personal profits are invested back into society.
-That’s why they encourage us to blame the foreigner, not the system.
+That’s why they encourage us to blame foreigners, not the system.

 Realism vs Idealism